-The Department of Education is a federal agency that protects the freedom of education and the accessibility of learning.
+The Department of Education is a federal agency that safeguards the freedom of education and ensures access to learning.
 On May 17, 1979, President Jimmy Carter signed the Department of Education into law, officially consolidating education by establishing universal standards.
 The Federal Department of Education is a cabinet-level bureau, meaning it is led by a secretary of education who is nominated by the president and confirmed by the Senate.
-Lots of speculation on the purpose of the DoEd (Department of Education) has arisen since its creation in the late nineteen hundreds.
-Many people don’t understand the true purpose of this agency, and with recent executive orders signed by the Trump administration, it’s hard to pick the truth from the misleading.

 “For our school, what the Department of Education is really important for really two things,” Lewis said.
 “One is making sure that our special needs students are getting the services that they need to be successful in school.
 And the second thing is, the Department of Education is really, really important to make sure that students of color are being treated fairly.”